 Keisei Dentetsu (京成電鉄) started passenger services of the 51.4 km Narita kūkō line (成田空港線) between Keisei-Takasago and Narita kūkō, a short-cut route to Narita Airport called Narita Sky Access.
 Keisei operates "Sky Liner" and "Access Tokkyū" as a Class 2 operator using the tracks owned by Hokuso Tetsudō (北総鉄道) (Class 1: Keisei-Takasago = Komuro, 19.8km), Chiba New Town Tetsudō (千葉ニュータウン鉄道) (Class 3: Komuro = Inba-Nihon-idai, 12.5km), Narita Kōsoku Tetsudō Access (成田高速鉄道アクセス) (Class 3: Inba-Nihon-idai = Narita-kūkō-Kōsoku-Tetsudō-Setsuzokuten, 10.7km) and Narita kūkō Kōsoku Tetsudō (成田空港高速鉄道) (Class 3: Narita-kūkō-Kōsoku-Tetsudō-Setsuzokuten = Narita-kūko, 8.4km).
 The Narita Kōsoku Tetsudō Access section was newly built.
 In the Narita kūkō Kōsoku Tetsudō section, a new track was built in pararell to the JR line upto kūkō-daini-biru station and the kūkō-daini-biru = Narita-kūkō section uses the existing track of Keisei line.
 Hokusō Tetsudō continues to operate the existing Keisei-Takasago = Inba-Nihon-idai section.
-(Photo: Narita kūkō station)
+(Photo left: Narita kūkō station)

 December 24, 2009

 Toyama Chiho Tetsudō (富山地方鉄道) opened the 0.9 km Toyama Toshin tram line (Marunouchi = Nishicho) and started an anti-clockwise circular operation (Toyama-ekimae = Marunouchi = Toyama-ekimae).
 The tracks of the newly built section and three units of LRV (two-car conjunctive type) running the circle line are owned by Toyama Municipal Government.
 The new line was constructed along the line closed in 1973.
 The opening ceremony was conducted on the afternoon of December 23, followed by a test-ride event.
 The regular passenger service started on December 24.
-(Photo: LRV of Toyama Toshin line)
+(Photo right: LRV of Toyama Toshin line)

 November 1, 2009